eclipse-edc/docs/docs/developer/developer-handbook.md

 }
 ```

 The `duty` object expresses the semantics of the constraint.
-It is a specialization of `rul`, which expresses either a
+It is a specialization of `rule`, which expresses either a
 MUST (`duty`), MAY (`permission`) or MUST NOT (`prohibition`) relation.
 The `action` expresses the type of action for
 which the rule is intended.
 Acceptable values for `action` are defined [here](https://www.w3.org/TR/odrl-model/#action),
 but in EDC you'll exclusively encounter `"use"`.